 As part of the extraordinary project The Walk, Sheffield Theatres is proud to welcome Little Amal, a 3.5m puppet of a 10-year-old refugee girl, as she nears the end of her international journey from the Syria-Turkey border to Manchester.

-The spring edition of this quarterly market, which takes place in the streets around Nether Edge.
+The summer edition of this quarterly market, which takes place in the streets around Nether Edge.
 Expect a bustling atmosphere with over eighty stallholders selling a vast array of local produce, crafts and wares.

 Sheffield has been awarded formal accreditation as a Social Enterprise Place for its commitment to developing and supporting social enterprise to thrive by Social Enterprise UK.